thanhtan190/peach/README.md

 # peach
-This project using MERN for build shopping cart.
+This project's using MERN for build shopping cart.